Oh, how I

 Of course, we’ve had years when we had 6 and years when we’ve had 9.

-I’m not at the top of my math game when wine is involved.
+I’m not exactly at the top of my math game when my favorite spill-proof wine glass is filled with Pinot Grigio and I’m trying to cook AND keep my kiddo busy at the same time.
 So…we just go with it.

 Feast of the Seven Fishes Appetizer Recipe Ideas:

 Simple Cold Shrimp Salad by The Healthy Foodie

 Calamari Avocado And Grapefruit Bruschetta by Garlic And Zest